collective/collective.listingviews/README.rst

 Contributing
 ============

-``collective.listingviews`` is an initial attempt to create a Plone plugin that is flexible yet simple to understand.
-To make it even more useful we need feedback and pull requests to enable it to replace custom Page Templates in more cases, while keeping it easy to understand.

 Development is at http://github.com/collective/collective.listingviews

 Initial development was funded by `PretaWeb`_.

 We have some ideas on where this could go:

+- Nicer GS import/export.
+Currently uses plone.app.registry.
 - Safe HTML filtering for all fields.
 Currently not implemented.
 - Support `plone.app.contentlistingtile`_ for Deco or ``collective.cover``.
   ``contentlistingtile`` allows custom views to be selected so this should be simple.
-- Support `plone.app.collection`_.
-Currently only old-style collections are supported.
-- Preview view as ZPT.
+- Preview/export as ZPT.
 This provides a way to learn ZPT and a base to start from when more complex views are needed.
 - Debug custom fields.
 Allow selection of content to test fields quickly.
 - Migration of views.
 Provide a way to make bulk changes in content from one